Sticks and stones may break my bones, but words will never hurt me. I used to believe that until the words began to wound me. They pierced my heart.

 I smiled.
 I couldn’t believe that he thought I was very pretty or that I have beautiful eyes and flawless skin.
 What I was feeling inside must have shown on my face because he was looking at me strangely.
 “Thank you, Professor Sayegh,” I said.
 “I’ve taken up enough of your time.”

-I was about to turn and walk away when he said to me, “I know that I’m your teacher but any time you need a friend to talk you, I’m available.”
+I was about to turn and walk away when he said to me, “I know that I’m your teacher but any time you need a friend to talk to, I’m available.”

 I smiled.
 “Thank you, Professor Sayegh.”
 I left the classroom, feeling extremely happy and excited.
 I didn’t care about those students and their nasty remarks any more.
 Something good had come out of it.
 I had a friend in Professor Sayegh.